Nathalie Boy de la Tour

 Nathalie Katia Boy de la Tour ([natali bwa d(ə) la tur]; née Szenberg; born 19 August 1968) is a French football executive.
-She has been president of the Ligue de Football Professionnel since 11 November 2016.
+She served as president of the Ligue de Football Professionnel from 11 November 2016 to 10 September 2020.

 Biography

 Boy de la Tour graduated with a master's degree from ESCP Europe in 1991.
 She later worked for consultancy firm Bossard Gemini and advertising agency BBDO.
 In July 2013, she became the first female member of the administrative council of the Ligue de Football Professionnel (LFP).
 In November 2016, she was elected president by the LFP's general assembly, defeating the council's nominee Raymond Domenech.